TMele54/ML_Modules/README.md

 My ML Portfolio

-Projects hasd applications, the rest are examples executed for readiness
+This portfolio is being made to demonstrate understanding and mastery of using machine learning professionally.

-Pychram Professional Edition
+PyCharm Professional Edition
 AWS t2.2xl, 32GB, 250GB
 Remote SSH to machine
-MongoDB on aws Compute Node
+MongoDB on AWS Compute Node
-Github Tmel354
+Github Tmele54
-256GB Flaskdrive Backup for portfolio
+256GB Flaskdrive Backup for Portfolio
 Shared folder to OneDrive